Smiling friends hugging whilst enjoying time together outsideSmiling friends hugging whilst enjoying time together outside

 Given the enormous pressures facing the NHS and its long waiting times for treatment and diagnosis, private health insurance is worth it if you want quicker access to health care.
 It can also be a more convenient way of speaking to GPs and health specialists when many patients are struggling to get a doctor's appointment.

-Bupa is our top-rated private health insurance provider for 2025, so it could be a good choice if you are looking to take out cover.
+Bupa is our top-rated private health insurance provider for 2026, so it could be a good choice if you are looking to take out cover.
+It may be particularly well-suited if you are looking for family health insurance, you're retired or you want health insurance that will allow you to skip the need to see your GP for some medical concerns.
 However, it is essential to compare all providers to find the most suitable health insurance for your own individual circumstances.

 How to get more information about Bupa health insurance cover